vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 out of the place between ~5:30 PM and ~8:30 PM.
 I tried to wear masks when interacting with them but had to take down the mask due to a lot of need for clarity when talking.

+## Friday October 9

+In the later afternoon, I went to downtown Berkeley.
+I first went to Citibank at Shattuck and University to deposit a check and get quarters.
+I entered the bank around 3:50 PM and completed the transaction around 3:58 PM.
+I then tried going to Copy Central and Krishna Copy.
+The former was shut down and the latter was not accepting walk-ins.

+I next went to Trader Joe's.
+I stood in line for a few minutes, got into the store, and finished my purchase at 4:27 PM with Akiva.

+I then went to Udupi Palace and ordered a spinach masala dosa for takeout.